•

 Burglary

-For burglary, the people must prove that the defendant entered a structure with the intent to commit a crime therein.
-If you find yourself charged with burglary or in a similar situation, it is vital that you contact Do & Associates today to discuss your case.
+To secure a burglary conviction, the prosecution must prove that the defendant entered a structure with the intent to commit theft or another felony therein.
+If you are facing burglary charges or are under investigation, it is critical that you contact Do & Associates immediately to protect your rights.

 Defenses

-DISCLAIMER: The information provided herein does not constitute legal representation or legal advice.
+DISCLAIMER: The information provided herein is for general informational purposes only and does not constitute legal advice or create an attorney-client relationship.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.